MaltbyTom/Assault_Shark/readme.md

 # Assault Shark

-(Formerly: They Comin)

-2D scrolling flight shooter inspired by the aesthetic of 80's arcade games
+2D scrolling flight shooter inspired by the aesthetic of 80's arcade games.

+Jet powered sea creatures fight for dominance of the skies.

 Written by Tom Maltby, attributions for components follow

 www.maltby.org

-## Gameplay Gif
+## Gameplay Videos

-New gif coming soon!
-The bullet upgrades and tentacle attack are graphically spectacular.
+Full demo video of 4/4/25 upgrade at https://www.maltby.org/images/AssaultShark.mp4

+Now with three slots of multitiered MG upgrades, blowaway graphics, save / load functionality with savepoints in portals, screen backgrounds, pilot initials tracking, and the first BoxiPyg controls from my growing UI constructor library.

 Assault Shark, as of 3/15/25 update: